>

 About BWA-MEM2

-You can install it via Bioconda.
+It can be installed via Bioconda.

 $ conda install -c bioconda bwa-mem2